Get Your Premium Membership

 The wind rocks the leaves like a lullaby

-in between the valley of the windy trees.
+In between the valley of the windy trees

-You might forget all your worries troubles.
+I might forget all my worries and frights.

-Even through this life called hell
+Even through this hellish life

 Past the concrete streets